-Senior Journalist and columnist for Radikal Daily News, expert on the Middle East and former war correspondent.
+Senior Journalist and columnist specializing in areas such as The Kurdish Question, former war correspondent.
 Served as special adviser to Turkish president Turgut Ozal.

-Yılmaz Ensaroğlu
+Yilmaz Ensaroğlu

-Director, Law and Human Rights Studies, SETA Politics Economic and Social Research Foundation.
+SETA Politics Economic and Social Research Foundation.
 Member of the Executive Board of the Joint Platform for Human Rights, the Human Rights Agenda Association (İHGD) and Human Rights Research Association (İHAD), Chief Editor of the Journal of the Human Rights Dialogue.
-Member of the Wise Persons Commission established by Prime Minister Erdoğan.